apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 ```

 In Crawlee, you can scrape JavaScript rendered websites using the built-in headless [Puppeteer](https://github.com/puppeteer/puppeteer/) and [Playwright](https://github.com/microsoft/playwright) browsers.
-It is important to note that, by default, Crawlee scrapes in headless mode, if you don't want headless then just set `headless: false`.
+It is important to note that, by default, Crawlee scrapes in headless mode.
+If you don't want headless, then just set `headless: false`.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';